muhammadolammi/kubeguardian/README.md

 A \~3-minute demo video showcases:

-1. Deploying Kubeguardian on GKE
-2. Triggering a simulated issue → automated remediation by the Remediator Agent
+1. Triggering a simulated issue → automated remediation by the Remediator Agent
-3. Chatting with the Chat Agent to take manual actions
+2. Chatting with the Chat Agent to take manual actions

 👉 [Demo Video Link](https://youtu.be/gdVGPySZXkE)